slightech/MYNT-EYE-S-SDK/docs/src/tools/calibration_tool.rst

 * 1. The terminal will print out the left and right purpose calibration results.

-* 2. The calibration results are written into the file in the SNXXX directory.
+* 2. The calibration results will be written into the files in <SN number> directory.

     a)  camera_left.yaml: Left eye parameter
     b)  camera_right.yaml: Right eye parameter